Home

 52

-Fraxinus dipetala (California Ash or Two-petal Ash) is a species of ash in the Oleaceae (Olive) family native to northwestern Arizona, California, southern Nevada, and Utah, and northern Baja California.
-In California it is found in the Coast Ranges, Sierra foothills and Peninsular Range at elevations of 100-1,300 meters.
-It is a deciduous shrub or small tree growing to 7 meters tall, with cylindrical to four-angled stems.
-The leaves are 5-19 centimeter long, light to dark green, with three to s...
+California Ash (Fraxinus dipetala) is a species of ash in the Oleaceae (Olive) family native to northwestern Arizona, California, southern Nevada, and Utah, and to northern Baja California.
+In California, it is found in the Coast Ranges, Sierra foothills, and Peninsular Range at elevations of 300 to 4300 ft.
+It is a deciduous shrub or small tree with light to dark green serrated leaves.
+Its attractive flowers have two white lobe-shaped petals and are sweetly scented, hanging in fluffy clusters; ...

 >>